mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 ### public virtual bool Slope(int i, int j, int type)

 Allows you to control how hammers slope any tile.
 Return true to allow the tile to slope normally.
 Returns true by default.

-### public virtual void AnimateTile()

-Allows animating tiles that were previously static.
-Loading a new texture for the tile is required first.
-Use Main.tileFrameCounter to count game frames and Main.tileFrame to change animation frames.